Home Compare GIVN.SW vs RPM

 Givaudan vs RPM International: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with RPM International carrying a narrow edge on valuation.
-Givaudan still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Givaudan carrying a narrow edge on profitability.
+RPM International still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON